API Penetration Testing

 Q: How can I know that a tester/vendor is qualified to test my APIs?

 A: API penetration testing and web application penetration testing in general are “part art, part engineering,” which can make it hard to know what to expect and whether you got what you paid for.
 Some questions to ask testers/vendors include: how long have you been performing API pen tests and how many have you done?
 Have you done any with clients in my industry and/or with similar applications?
 What testing standards do you use as a foundation (e.g., OWASP Top 10, OWASP ASVS)?
 What classes of vulnerabilities will you test for?
 What is the experience level of the tester(s) you will use?
 What is your step-by-step methodology?
-You can also ask for a sample report.
+You can also

 Are you concerned that your APIs are putting your application’s security at risk?
 If so, reach out!
 Pivot Point Security has helped many organizations prove their applications are secure and bring peace of mind to developers that they are building secure applications.